 The Shakeology Clinical Trial

-This is an update to my review posted, 6/26/14.
-Thanks to someone who left a comment, I became aware of a Shakeology clinical trial that some may have seen on YouTube.
+Thanks to someone who left a comment, I became aware of a Shakeology clinical trial posted on YouTube (the video has since been removed).
 The study was commissioned by BeachBody and administered by Medicus Research.

 Medicus is a Contract Research Organization (CRO), which means that they are contracted by various pharmaceutical, and supplement companies to do research on their products.

-According to the YouTube video that I linked to above, this was how the clinical trial was designed:
+According to the YouTube video above, this was how the clinical trial was designed:

 - The study contained 50 people and lasted 90 days.